-Red Balloon recognises that, statistically, children with additional needs, special educational needs, emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
-Staff will be encouraged to be particularly aware of the likelihood of abuse in the lives of these children.
+We recognise that, statistically, children with additional needs, special educational needs, emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
+Staff will

-As part of the PSHE and RSE curriculum staff will teach children personal safety skills commensurate with their age, ability and needs.
-Children will be taught personal safety skills such as 'telling' and who to tell, good and bad touches and how to manage risk.
-The content of lessons will be shared with parents/carers so that these skills can be supported at home.
+As part of the PSHE and RSE curriculum staff will teach students personal safety skills commensurate with their age, ability and needs.
+Students will be taught personal safety skills such as 'telling' and who to tell, good and bad touches and how to manage risk.
+The content of lessons will be shared with parents so that these skills can be supported at home.

-Young Carers
+Young carers

-Red Balloon recognises that children who are living in a home environment which requires them to act as a young carer for a family member or a friend who is ill, disabled or misuses drugs or alcohol can increase their vulnerability and that they may need additional support and protection.
+We recognise that a home environment which requires the child living in it to act as a young carer for a family member or a friend who is ill, disabled or misuses drugs or alcohol can increase their vulnerability and that they may need additional support and protection.

 Staff will seek to identify young carers and offer additional support internally.
-They will liaise with external agencies as appropriate and refer to Social Care if such referral appears appropriate / supportive.
+They will liaise with external agencies as appropriate and refer to Social Care if such referral is appropriate.